berntpopp/variant-linker/src/REAMDE.md

 1. **main.js**:
    - Sets up the CLI and parses arguments.
    - Detects input format (VCF or HGVS).
-   - Calls `processVariantLinking` with the provided variant, which internally calls `variantRecoder` and `vepRegionsAnnotation`.
+   - Calls `processVariantLinking` with the provided variant, which internally calls `variantRecoder`, `vepRegionsAnnotation`, and `vepHgvsAnnotation`.
    - Calls `filterAndFormatResults` to filter and format the results.
    - Calls `outputResults` to display or save the final results.